LindavdGvB/MicrobialGenomics/_episodes/10_Introduction_study.md

 ### Dataset

 The ESBL resistant dataset we will be using comes from this paper: [Within-farm dynamics of ESBL-producing Escherichia coli in dairy cattle: Resistance profiles and molecular characterization by long-read whole-genome sequencing](https://pmc.ncbi.nlm.nih.gov/articles/PMC9366117/) and the non-ESBL resistant dataset comes from our own lab.
-This second set non-resistant set is only needed for the pangenome and GWAS studies and will be provided on day 4.
-The ESBL resistance E. coli read files have been downloaded from [ENA](https://www.ebi.ac.uk/ena/browser/view/PRJNA833969).
+This second non-resistant set is only needed for the pangenome and GWAS studies and will be provided on day 4.
+The ESBL resistance E. coli read files have already been downloaded from [ENA](https://www.ebi.ac.uk/ena/browser/view/PRJNA833969).

 ### Where are the files located